African Court on Human and Peoples Rights

 28 February 2025

-Court lacks jurisdiction to hear application against the AU and AUC because they are not State Parties to the Protocol.
+Court lacks jurisdiction to hear claims against AU/AUC because they are not State Parties to the Protocol.

 12 February 2025

-Failure to provide free legal representation violated the Applicant’s right to defence; conviction otherwise not found manifestly unsafe.
+Failure to provide free legal assistance violated the right to defence; conviction otherwise upheld; limited moral damages awarded.

 5 February 2025

-Human rights – Fair trial rights – Exhaustion of local remedies – Cassation appeal as available and effective domestic remedy – Lack of counsel or ignorance of remedy not automatically excusing non-exhaustion – Admissibility.
+Human rights — Fair trial (access to courts, right to defence, reasoned judgment) — Admissibility — Exhaustion of local remedies — Cassation as available and effective remedy — Ignorance or lack of counsel not a ground for non-exhaustion — Jurisdiction preserved despite withdrawal of Article 34(6) declaration for pending cases.

 5 February 2025

-Application dismissed as inadmissible for failure to exhaust available domestic remedies despite Court's jurisdiction.
+Application dismissed as inadmissible for failure to exhaust available domestic remedies despite Court having jurisdiction.

 5 February 2025

-State violated multiple Charter rights of persons with albinism by failing to prevent, investigate and remedy systematic attacks.
+State violated multiple Charter rights of persons with albinism by failing to prevent, investigate and remedy attacks, discrimination and trafficking.

 5 February 2025